 Let every man of you prepare well for the fighting – put a good edge on your spears, and a good hang to your shields, give a good feed to your swift-footed horses, and cast a good eye over your chariots, so that we can run the trial of hateful Ares all day long.
 (Iliad, Book 2, 380-384)

-However, after another inconclusive clash, things finally got more interesting with a couple of one-on-one battles, first between Menelaos and Paris, and then Ajax against Paris’ brother Hektor.
+However, after another inconclusive clash things finally got more interesting with a couple of one-on-one battles, first between Menelaos and Paris, and then Ajax against Paris’ brother Hektor.
 Neither dual ended in a fatality.
 More skirmishes followed and in these Agamemnon excelled:

 As when annihilating fire falls on a thick forest scrub, and the wind carries it billowing all over, and the bushes are brought down headlong in the flames’ overwhelming onslaught, so the fleeing Trojans went down under Agamemnon, son of Atreus, and many strong-necked horses rattled empty chariots along the avenues of battle, missing the noble charioteers they knew: but they lay dead on the ground, a sight now to gladden vultures, not their wives.
 (Iliad, Book 11, 155-162)

-Despite his prowess, Agamemnon was stabbed in the arm by Koon who paid for his strike with his head, and the king retired to his camp.
+Despite his prowess, Agamemnon was stabbed in the arm by Koon who paid for his strike with his head and the king retired to his camp.
 The next big event was when the Trojans attacked the Greek camp and set fire to their ships.
-Things were not going at all well for the Greeks, and Agamemnon was largely to blame for he had upset the Greek’s greatest fighter Achilles when he pulled rank and stole the hero’s female war-booty Briseis.
+Things were not going at all well for the Greeks and Agamemnon was largely to blame.
+For he had upset the Greek’s greatest fighter Achilles when he pulled rank and stole the hero’s female war-booty Briseis.
 As a result, Achilles went into a sulk and refused to fight.
-Agamemnon sent Odysseus to persuade Achilles to rejoin the fighting on the promise of tremendous treasure.
-Achilles refused, and it was only when his great friend Patroklos was killed by Hektor that he put on his armour and helped the Greeks regain the initiative in the war by killing Hektor.
+Agamemnon sent Odysseus to persuade Achilles to re-join the fighting on the promise of tremendous treasure.
+Achilles refused and it was only when his great friend Patroklos was killed by Hektor that he put on his armour and helped the Greeks regain the initiative in the war by killing Hektor.
 The war still rumbled on, though, and it was only Odysseus’ ruse of the Wooden Horse, which allowed the Greeks to get inside the city, which finally brought the fall of Troy.

 Return Home & Death

-When Agamemnon returned to Mycenae in glory and with his prize, Trojan King Priam’s daughter, Cassandra, he was, alas, killed by his jealous wife Clytemnestra and her lover Aegisthus while he was enjoying his coming-home banquet.
-In later versions of the story Clytemnestra killed her husband in the bath with a knife.
-However Agamemnon died, his fate was said to be a just punishment from the gods for outrageously demanding he share the spoils from Troy only 50/50 with the gods.
+When Agamemnon returned to Mycenae in glory and with his prize, Trojan King Priam’s daughter, Casssandra, he was, alas, killed by his jealous wife Clytemnestra and her lover Aegisthus while he was enjoying his coming-home banquet.
+In later versions of the story, Clytemnestra killed her husband in the bath with a knife.
+However Agamemnon died, his fate was said to be a just punishment from the gods for outrageously demanding he share the spoils from Troy only 50/50 with them.
 In the dynastic squabbles so frequent in Greek tragedy Orestes, eight years after the event and inspired by Apollo, took revenge on his mother for her part in Agamemnon’s murder.
 Orestes was then in turn tormented by the winged Furies, the spirits of punishment.
 Agamemnon is not quite finished with Greek mythology, though, as he does pop up again when Odysseus travels to Hades in Homer’s Odyssey.
 The dead king explains to Odysseus his downfall,

 Poseidon did not wreck my ships with fearful squalls and tempestuous winds, nor did I fall to any hostile tribe on land.
 It was Aegisthus who plotted my destruction and with my accursed wife put me to death.
 He invited me to the palace, he feasted me, and he killed me as a man fells an ox at its manger.
 That was my most pitiful end.
 (Odyssey, Book 11, 406-413)